River Idle: Management

-The Land Drainage Act 1930 passed responsibility for the management of the River Idle to the newly formed Trent River Catchment Board, which built the Trent-Idle sluice across the mouth of the Idle, next to the road bridge.
-It consisted of a single guillotine gate.
+The Land Drainage Act 1930 passed responsibility for the management of the River Idle to the newly formed Trent River Catchment Board.
+In 1938 they built the Trent-Idle sluice across the mouth of the Idle, next to the road bridge.
+It consisted of a single guillotine gate, 40 ft wide and 20 ft high which was regularly opened when tides were low to allow the Idle to discharge into the Trent by gravity.
+During periods when the Trent was in flood, the gate could not be opened, and the lower reaches of the Idle acted as a pond, with water backing up as far upstream as the junction with the River Ryton, and large areas of washland becoming inundated.

 The catchment board was superseded by the Trent River Board, under the provisions of the River Boards Act 1948, which dredged the river and maintained the river level some 8 ft above ordnance datum.
 In 1963, the sluice at Misterton Soss was abandoned.
 The south wall and floor of the lock were removed, and the river level was allowed to run down to the level of low water in the Trent, making navigation difficult.